About the Series

 “I was caught between wanting to comfort her and wanting to tell her to suck in her damn tears.
 There were bigger things in the world going on than her own insecurities.”

 My mouth literally dropped to the floor.
-I know I’m coming off as very biased because obviously Gabe does (sort of) redeem himself in the end, but honestly, I couldn’t believe that he actually thought that!
-I was shocked… flabbergasted.
-Of course, there are more “important” things… like world hunger, war, genocides… things that have a global impact but dude get off your high horse because all I see and hear from you is a constant “poor me routine.”
+I know I’m coming off as very biased because, obviously, Gabe does (sort of) redeem himself in the end, but honestly, I couldn’t believe that he actually thought that!
+I was shocked and flabbergasted.
+Of course, there are more “important” things… like world hunger, war, genocides… things that have a global impact, but dude, get off your high horse because all I see and hear from you is a constant “poor me routine.”
 I know it’s a bit harsh, but seriously?
-Gabe ultimately created his own problems from hiding from everyone and everything and not facing his fears.
+Gabe ultimately created his own problems by hiding from everyone and everything and not facing his fears.
 It just pissed me off soooooooo much.

 Gabe was possibly the most frustrating and uppity hero I’ve ever read.
 I think, even worse, was when Saylor got a talking-to from one of Gabe’s friends (I think Wes, but can’t remember for sure) about how she can’t judge him, given what he’s been through.
 Of course, Gabe’s past is horrible and sad, but it doesn’t excuse anyone’s behaviour.
 If Gabe does something that hurts Saylor, his trauma does not give him a free pass; he still has to apologize.